srideviradhakrishnan/chronowish/README.md

 Linux/Mac: Use a cron job (crontab -e).

-📷 Screenshots (Optional)

-(Add an image of the WhatsApp message being sent!)

 📌 Contributing

 Want to improve ChronoWish?
 Fork this repo, add features, and create a pull request!